 During the mid-century, farming gradually diminished as textiles and manufacturing grew in strength.
 The local economy began to see strains with the shifting of textile ownership into consolidated corporate structures later on and other manufacturing interests grew as a result.

-Today, Shelby is still a courthouse town, but the economy is greatly diversified with industry and agriculture providing the engine of growth.
+Today, Shelby is still a courthouse town, but the economy is greatly diversified with industry and agriculture providing the engines of growth.
 The town center features historic buildings and tree-lined streets, with the commercial center begin designated a National Register Historic District and designation as a Main Street city since 1980.
-In the current century citizens began to organize a heritage-based effort that has resulted in the opening of the Don Gibson Theatre and soon the Earl Scruggs Center to honor two great natives who became leaders in the national music scene during the last half of the 20th Century.
+In about 2006, local citizens began to organize an effort that has resulted in the opening of the Don Gibson Theatre and the Earl Scruggs Center to honor two great natives who became leaders in the national music scene during the last half of the 20th century.